Elution Procedure

 2. Place 1 mL (approximately 20 drops) of the patient's packed red blood cells into a clean glass test tube.

-3. Wash the packed red blood cells one time with saline and remove supernatant with a pipette.
+3. Wash the packed red blood cells once with saline and remove the supernatant with a pipette.
 Discard supernatant.

-5. Place 20 drops (approximately) of the washed red blood cells into a clean glass tube and add an equal amount of drops of eluting solution.
+5. Place approximately 20 drops of the washed red blood cells into a clean glass tube and add an equal amount of eluting solution.
 Mix immediately by gently inverting 4 times.
-Centrifuge immediately for 30-45 seconds at 3400 rpm.
+Centrifuge immediately for 30–45 seconds at 3400 rpm.
 Delays in this step can cause hemolysis.

 6. Transfer the supernatant into a clean glass test tube with a pipette.
 Discard the red blood cells.